AlibabaCloudDocs/cfw/intl.en-US/Firewall Settings/VPC Firewall/Create a VPC firewall.md

     -   Destination CIDR Block

 After you select a route table from the Route Table drop-down list, the default destination CIDR block of the route table is displayed in the Destination CIDR Block section.
-If you need to protect traffic to other CIDR blocks, you can manually modify this destination CIDR block.
+If you need to protect traffic to other CIDR blocks, you can modify this destination CIDR block.
 You can add multiple CIDR blocks that are separated with commas \(,\). |
     |**Peer VPC**|Confirm the region and name of the peer VPC, and configure **Peer Route Table** and **Peer Destination CIDR Blocks**.
 For more information about route tables and destination CIDR blocks, see the **VPC** configuration description.|
     |**Intrusion Prevention**|Select the intrusion prevention policies that you want to enable.
 Valid values:     -   **Monitoring Mode** or **Traffic Control Mode**.
 In monitoring mode, traffic that hits intrusion prevention rules is monitored but not blocked.
 In traffic control mode, traffic that hits intrusion prevention rules is blocked.
 You can select only one of the two modes.
     -   **Basic Policies**: This feature provides basic intrusion prevention capabilities such as protection against brute force attacks and attacks that exploit command execution vulnerabilities.
 It also allows you to manage and control the connections from infected hosts to a command and control \(C&C\) server.